 This was a concept I thought of while watching the Watchmen movie, though it is in no way related.
 It's taken me a while to finish it, because I wanted it just right.
+Please read, and review.

 DISCLAIMER: Don't own a thing.
 Except my stuff.